nathaneastwood/fablore/src/digital-tiles/crucible-of-war/crucible-of-war.md

 ### Aetherize

-The wizards of Volcor draw their power from within, an innate connection to aether inherited from their distant ancestors.
+The wizards of [Volcor](../../world-of-rathe/volcor/volcor.md) draw their power from within, an innate connection to aether inherited from their distant ancestors.
 Only those born with this gift can utilise the fire magics of the Dracai.

 <img src="https://media.githubusercontent.com/media/nathaneastwood/fablore/main/src/digital-tiles/crucible-of-war/media/aetherize.webp" alt="aetherize" class="center" />

 ### Argh...
 Smash!

-Unfamiliar faces now frequent the jungle, a mysterious threat encroaching on the Savage Lands.
+Unfamiliar faces now frequent the jungle, a mysterious threat encroaching on the [Savage Lands](../../world-of-rathe/savage-lands/savage-lands.md).
 These strange fiends roam between the trees, filling the air with the stench of rot and decay, a plague which seeps further into brute territory with each passing day.

 <img src="https://media.githubusercontent.com/media/nathaneastwood/fablore/main/src/digital-tiles/crucible-of-war/media/argh-smash.webp" alt="argh-smash" class="center" />

 ### Beast Within

-Brutes walk a fine line when harnessing the power of the bloodrage; tip too far, and vecome consumed by your basest instincts, slaughtering everything in sight until something else finally manages to cut you down.
+Brutes walk a fine line when harnessing the power of the bloodrage; tip too far, and become consumed by your basest instincts, slaughtering everything in sight until something else finally manages to cut you down.

 <img src="https://media.githubusercontent.com/media/nathaneastwood/fablore/main/src/digital-tiles/crucible-of-war/media/beast-within.webp" alt="beast-within" class="center" />